Health Education and Health Promotion

 Ph.D.
 Admission Process

-Consideration for admission to graduate study in health education will occur each Fall and Spring term.
+Consideration for admission to graduate study in health education will occur each Fall term.
 The completed application packet must be received by the Community Health and Human Services Program from the Graduate School by the dates shown:

 Candidates for admission must have completed a bachelor’s or master’s degree from an accredited institution in health education or a health-related field.
 Admission to doctoral study is initiated through the Graduate School.
 Applicants will: (a) request official transcripts of all college coursework to send to UAB Graduate School; (b) submit (3) letters of recommendation from professors or others who are qualified to judge your ability to complete doctoral coursework; (c) complete the GRE indicating UAB as the recipient of your scores; and (d) submit writing sample(s), such as an essay describing your academic training, professional experiences and career goals.
 Admission to the program is competitive.

 Ph.D. applicants should have a cumulative GPA of 3.00/4.00 or greater for prior college coursework and preferred GRE scores of 312. or greater Faculty consider GRE scores as one indicator of an applicant’s potential success in the doctoral program.

 Students may enter the program with either a bachelor's or master's degree in health education, or a master's degree in a closely related health field.
 Prerequisite coursework includes Foundations of Health Education, Health Education Planning and Evaluation, and Research Design and Statistics.
 These requirements may be corequisite components in the program.